ashlynnprasad/langmann-2021/pages/environmentalimpact.md

   </div>
 </div>

 <center><small>Image description: View of a pulp and paper mill at the edge of a body of water.
-Smoke can be seen rising from the mill's smokestacks.</small></center><br><br>
+Smoke can be seen rising from the mill's smokestacks.<br>
+  Source: Uno Langmann Family Collection of B.C.
+Photographs. <a href="https://dx.doi.org/10.14288/1.0371385">UL_1635_0026</a>.
+Rare Books and Special Collections.</small></center><br><br>

 <div class="container">
   <div class="row">
     <div class="col-sm-5">
       <br>This image portrays an aerial view of factories and other buildings in downtown Vancouver.
 In the distance, fumes from an array of smokestacks are seen wafting into the air and blurring the view of the mountains at the horizon.
 The entire sky seems hazy, so that one cannot quite tell how much of the haze is cloud and how much pollution.<br><br>
-      <small>Image description: Aeriel view of factories and other buildings in downtown Vancouver.</small>
+      <small>Image description: Aeriel view of factories and other buildings in downtown Vancouver.<br>
+      Source: Uno Langmann Family Collection of B.C.
+Photographs. <a href="https://dx.doi.org/10.14288/1.0361425">UL_1624_03_0338</a>.
+Rare Books and Special Collections.</small>
     </div>
     <div class="col-sm-7">
       {% include feature/item-figure.html objectid="langmann005" width="100" %}